 What if water is running out of the pipe in the roof?

 This means you have a pressure limiting valve releasing water through the valve.
 You need to either adjust the valve by turning the bottom screw to wind back the pressure, replace the washer inside or replace the valve and reset it.
 The last of which is the best option if the valve is quite old.

-Either a) the thermostat or element (or both) has failed and will require replacement or b) the ripple control has tripped.
-The ripple control is a circuit normally on the main circuit board that is able to be switched on and off by the power board to manage peak energy flows, Sometimes these fail and your utility power supplier will come and replace it.
-Normally an electrician can bypass this to get you up and running.
+Start by checking the switch in the hot water cupboard has not been switched off.
+The next option is to check the circuit breaker on your switchboard has not tripped.
+This is normally labelled hot water.
+If both of these options are fine, then a) the thermostat or element (or both) has failed and will need to be replaced.
+Or b) the ripple control has tripped.
+The ripple control is a circuit normally on the main circuit board.
+It can be switched on and off by the power board to manage peak energy flows.
+These can fail sometimes, and your utility power supplier will come and replace it.
+An electrician can also get you up and running.